jborean93/ProcessEx/docs/en-US/Copy-HandleToProcess.md

 Duplicates the file handle opened by the caller to the process specified.
 This duplicated handle is marked to be inherited when creating the new process that has the same parent set as its parent.
+Because the `-OwnHandle` flag is specified when the handle is disposed it will close the handle in the process it was copied to.

 ## PARAMETERS